Joel-Barratt/CDC-Complete-Cyclospora-typing-workflow-ALPHA-TEST/README.md

  <!-- need to update @Joel -->

-Agencies wishing to contribute to this project should contact: CyclosporaAMD@cdc.gov
+Potential partners wishing to contribute to the CDC's _Cyclospora_ genotyping project should contact: CyclosporaAMD@cdc.gov

 ## Acknowledgments